germolinal/simple_docs/src/what_is_simple.md

 From a simulation perspective, this implies

 1. Gathering a bunch of potential actions to take
-2. Execute each action, simulating some time into the future, record the results, and erase
+2. Execute each action, simulating some time into the future, record the results, and undo the changes.
 3. From the results of all actions, identify the best decision to take, if any.

 ![Time traveling](./images/time_traveling.png)